Dubuque County, Iowa: Economy

-Historically, Dubuque County's economy was driven by heavy industry, including, among others, Deere and Company, and the now-defunct Dubuque Packing Company.
-However, within the last 20 years, and especially within the last 10 years, the economy has diversified a great deal.
+Historically, Dubuque County's economy was driven by heavy industry, including, among others, John Deere, and the now-defunct Dubuque Packing Company.
+However, within the last 20 years, and especially within the last 10 years, the economy has diversified.
 Now, alongside manufacturing, which still employs thousands of workers, many county residents work in the tourism/gaming, health care, education, publishing, and financial service sectors.

 The county's economy is largely centered around business and industry within the City of Dubuque.
 With the exception of industrial areas in Cascade, Dyersville, and Peosta, almost all of the rest of the county is rural and agriculturally driven.
-Some of the key industries in Dubuque County include: Deere and Company, Eagle Window & Door Co., Flexsteel Industries, Mi-T-M Corp., A.Y.
+Some of the key industries in Dubuque County include: John Deere, Eagle Window & Door Co., Flexsteel Industries, Mi-T-M Corp., A.Y.
 McDonald Mfg.
 Co., Klauer Mfg., Georgia-Pacific, and Swiss Valley Farms, among others.
 Besides industry, large numbers of people work for the Dubuque Community School District, Mercy Medical Center - Dubuque, Medical Associates, Finley Hospital, Prudential Financial, the City of Dubuque, and Cottingham & Butler.